Check out a free preview of the full Astro for Fast Website Development course

 [00:01:20]

 The newsletter image, give an Alt, civil say bag with the word sandwich superimposed on it and that's everything for that image.
 So then we're gonna set up some copies so we'll give a class of copy.
-So this is the the nudge for somebody why they would join this newsletter.
+So this is the nudge for somebody why they would join this newsletter.

 [00:01:49]

 So for ours, we're gonna say, prefer your sandwiches to go?
 Can you tell that I wanted to be a copywriter also?
-And then we're gonna say, get the sandwich newsletter to here what else qualifies as a sandwich first.
+And then we're gonna say, get the sandwich newsletter to hear what else qualifies as a sandwich first.
 All right, and then we're gonna drop in that form again.

 [00:02:20]

 So we can get the same form that we had here.
 With one small difference which is that we are not going to include this class list, we actually don't need the class at all.
-We do want a class we're gonna change it back to a regular class and give it a class of newsletter form.
+We do want a class we're gonna change it back to a regular class and give it a class of newsletter-form.

 [00:02:48]